 Life-friendly world at the rest of the stars

 According to astronomers, this regular arrangement suggests that this debris is being influenced by an as yet unseen actor – a planet.
-This could be about the size of the earth and should orbit the white dwarf at a distance of around 2.5 million kilometers.
+This might be regarding the size of the earth and should orbit the white dwarf at a distance of around 2.5 million kilometers.
 This would put the planet exactly in the habitable zone of this stellar remnant.

 A second life for planetary systems?

-But the very possibility that there could be habitable planets around such stellar remnants is as exciting as it is unexpected.
-Because then white dwarfs could not only be planet destroyers, but also potential hoards of life.
-For billions of years, these stellar remnants could provide light, warmth, and stable conditions to the surviving or newly formed worlds in their orbit.
+But the very possibility that there might be habitable planets around such stellar remnants is as exciting as it is unexpected.
+Because then white dwarfs might not only be planet destroyers, but also potential hoards of life.
+For billions of years, these stellar remnants might provide light, warmth, and stable conditions to the surviving or newly formed worlds in their orbit.